ARM-software/arm-trusted-firmware/docs/user-guide.rst

    the ``ENABLE_PMF`` build option as well.
 Default is 0.

 -  ``ENABLE_SPE_FOR_LOWER_ELS`` : Boolean option to enable Statistical Profiling
    extensions.
-This is an optional architectural feature available only for AArch64 8.2 onwards.
-This option defaults to 1 but is automatically disabled when the target architecture is AArch32 or AArch64 8.0/8.1.
+This is an optional architectural feature for AArch64.
+   The default is 1 but is automatically disabled when the target architecture is AArch32.

 -  ``ENABLE_STACK_PROTECTOR``: String option to enable the stack protection checks in GCC.
 Allowed values are "all", "strong" and "0" (default).